MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_relocatedevicefuncs.md

 ### -param Arg2

+*pDeviceFunctions* [in]

-[in] A pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/d3d10umddi/ns-d3d10umddi-d3d11_1ddi_devicefuncs">D3D11_1DDI_DEVICEFUNCS</a> structure that contains pointers to the functions of the user-mode display driver.
+A pointer to a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/d3d10umddi/ns-d3d10umddi-d3d11_1ddi_devicefuncs">D3D11_1DDI_DEVICEFUNCS</a> structure that contains pointers to the functions of the user-mode display driver.

 ## -remarks